1997 Indianapolis 500: Bump Day - Sunday May 18

-Post-qualifying controversy
+Post-qualifying

-When the gun sounded at 6 p.m., Lyn St. James and Johnny Unser, teammates at Hemelgarn Racing, were the two drivers bumped out of the starting field.
-St. James, Unser, as well as Alessandro Zampedri (bumped earlier before managing to re-qualify) had each posted qualifying speeds among the fastest 33 cars and faster than eight of the "locked-in" entries.
+When the closing gun was fired at 6 p.m., Hemelgarn Racing teammates Lyn St. James and Johnny Unser were the lone two drivers to have been bumped out of the starting field.
+Both of them, like Alessandro Zampedri before he managed to re-qualify, had posted qualifying speeds among the fastest 33 cars.
+They were also faster than eight of the "locked-in" entries.

-USAC officials expressed their concern that, due to the soon-to-be-abandoned 25/8 Rule, the fastest 33 cars were not going to start the race, and a decision was made to reinstate any at-large entries that were bumped, provided they were among the "fastest 33" cars overall.
-The ruling added St. James and Unser back to the field.
-They were placed in the 34th and 35th starting positions, respectively.
+USAC officials had previously expressed their concern that, due to the soon-to-be-abandoned '25/8 Rule', the fastest 33 cars would not be starting the race.
+Eventually, a decision was made that afternoon to reinstate any at-large entries that were bumped, provided they were among the "fastest 33" cars overall.
+The ruling added St. James and Unser back to the field, being placed in the 34th and 35th starting positions, respectively.
+It was the first time since 1979 that the field would be larger than the traditional 33 cars.

-It was the first time since 1979 that more than the traditional 33 cars constituted the field.
-The debacle was a public relations black-eye, but the officials were applauded in the media for rightfully adding the cars back to the grid.
-The 13 rookies that qualified for the race constituted the second highest number since 1930, only behind the previous year's race, with 17.
-With nine of the 1996 rookies on the field, only 13 drivers had competed in the race before the formation of the IRL.
+With 13 rookies, it was the second-most number of rookies since 1930, behind only the previous year's race.
+With nine of the 17 rookies from 1996 also in the field, only 13 drivers had taken part in the Indianapolis 500 prior to the formation of the IRL.
+Scott Harrington was the lone driver who failed to qualify.